-The bankruptcy loan gives the company as much as $30 million in available funds through June 15 and then up to an additional $20 million from June 16 to July 27, court documents show.
+The bankruptcy loan gives the company as much as $30 million in available funds through June 15 and then as much as an additional $20 million from June 16 to July 27, court documents show.

 The lead case is In re WP Steel Venture LLC, 12-11661, U.S. Bankruptcy Court, District of Delaware (Wilmington).

 To contact the reporters on this story: Michael Bathon in Wilmington, Delaware, at firstname.lastname@example.org.